Evelyn Underhill: Life

 Underhill came of age in the Edwardian era, at the turn of the 20th century and, like most of her contemporaries, had a decided romantic bent.
-The enormous excitement in those days was mysteriously compounded of the psychic, the psychological, the occult, the mystical, the medieval, the advance of science, the apotheosis of art, the rediscovery of the feminine, the unashamedly sensuous, and the most ethereally "spiritual" (Armstrong, p. xiii–xiv).
+The enormous excitement in those days was mysteriously compounded of the psychic, the psychological, the occult, the mystical, the medieval, the advance of science, the apotheosis of art, the rediscovery of the feminine, the unashamedly sensuous, and the most ethereally "spiritual".
 Anglicanism seemed to her out-of-key with this, her world.
 She sought the centre of life as she and many of her generation conceived it, not in the state religion, but in experience and the heart.
 This age of "the soul" was one of those periods when a sudden easing of social taboos brings on a great sense of personal emancipation and desire for an El Dorado despised by an older, more morose and insensitive generation.

 As an only child, she was devoted to her parents and, later, to her husband.
 She was fully engaged in the life of a barrister's daughter and wife, including the entertainment and charitable work that entailed, and pursued a daily regimen that included writing, research, worship, prayer and meditation.
 It was a fundamental axiom of hers that all of life was sacred, as that was what "incarnation" was about.

-She was a cousin of Francis Underhill, Bishop of Bath and Wells.
+She was a cousin of Francis Underhill, Bishop of Bath and Wells from 1937.

 Education

 Underhill was educated at home, except for three years at a private school in Folkestone, and subsequently read history and botany at King's College London.
 An honorary Doctorate of Divinity was conferred on her by Aberdeen University and she was made a fellow of King's College.
-She was the first woman to lecture to the clergy in the Church of England and the first woman officially to conduct spiritual retreats for the Church.
+She was the first woman to lecture to the clergy in the Church of England and the first woman officially to conduct spiritual retreats for the church.
 She was also the first woman to establish ecumenical links between churches and one of the first woman theologians to lecture in English colleges and universities, which she did frequently.
 Underhill was an award-winning bookbinder, studying with the most renowned masters of the time.
 She was schooled in the classics, well read in Western spirituality, well informed (in addition to theology) in the philosophy, psychology, and physics of her day, and was a writer and reviewer for The Spectator.